noconnor/JUnitPerf/README.md

 * test throughput (executions per second)
 * error percentage (exceptional test executions as a percentage of successful test executions)

-It also possible to apply threshold requirements to the gathered statistics using the `@JUnitPerfRequirement(...)` annotation
+It also possible to apply threshold requirements to the gathered statistics using the `@JUnitPerfTestRequirement(...)` annotation

 In addition to failing a unittest if thresholds are not meet, the framework will also generate a HTML report containing a statistical analysis of the test run.